ecmwf/polytope/docs/Service/Design_doc.md

 #### Vertical Profile

-A vertical profile request has a `feature` with `type` : `verticalprofile` and a geomtry in the form of `points` containing a single point with latitude and longitude values.
+A vertical profile request has a `feature` with `type` : `verticalprofile` and a geometry in the form of `points` containing a single point with latitude and longitude values.
 It also requires a `levtype` that is not `sfc` and a `levelist` in the request or as part of the `feature`.
 The following is an example of a vertical profile request:

 ```python
 request = {